swebdevelopment/Pixuru-iOS-SDK/README.md

 ###ClientOptions.plist
 --------------------------------------

-The **ClientOptions.plist** included with the SDK contains several key fields, and many optional ones.
+The **ClientOptions.plist** included with the SDK contains several required key fields, and many optional ones.

 ####General Options: